Skip to main content

 Copy that dataset ID into the widget permissions block.

 After you add the permissions block to your server-generated widget configuration, restart your backend service if needed and load the embedded widget.
-If configured correctly, the embedded view displays only the records allowed by the row-level security values you passed.
+If configured correctly, the embedded view displays only the records allowed by the Record-Level Security values you passed.

 Example test: